Celebrate the cherry blossom season with this delectable cherry blossom milk pudding. The soft silky pudding simply melts in your mouth.

 - Gather all the ingredients.

-- Put the salt pickled cherry blossoms in a small bowl and add water to cover the flowers.
+- Put 8 salt-pickled cherry blossoms in a small bowl and add water to cover the flowers.
 Let them soak for at least 30 minutes to remove the saltiness from the flowers.

 - Cut 2 gelatin sheets into thin strips and put in a small bowl.
-Pour 3 Tbsp. hot water and stir until the gelatin has dissolved completely.
+Pour 3 Tbsp hot water into the bowl and stir until the gelatin has dissolved completely.
 If it’s not completely dissolved, microwave for 30 seconds and mix.

-- In a small saucepan, heat ⅔ cup (160 ml) milk and ⅓ cup (70 g) granulated sugar over medium heat.
+- In a small saucepan, heat ⅔ cup whole milk and ⅓ cup sugar over medium heat.
 Stir continuously until the sugar has dissolved.

 - When the milk is about to boil, turn off the heat (don’t let it boil!) and add the gelatin.
 Mix well and set aside.